20. Judy Rankin

 19. Se Ri Pak

 She opened the door for the Korean influx to the LPGA Tour, and what a worthy pioneer Pak has turned out to be: 25 wins, five majors, a scoring title.
-If her body holds up (she's struggled with injuries in the second half of her career), it will be fun to see how much higher she can climb.

 18. Carol Mann